Money and your visa

 - show that the loan will be available to you before you travel to the UK (if applying overseas)*

-- not contain conditions placed upon release of the loan other than successful visa application.
+- not contain conditions placed upon release of the loan other than successful visa application

 *If the loan is approved by your national government for the purpose of study, release of the funds can be withheld until after you arrive in the UK.
 If the loan is paid directly to UWE Bristol before you travel, the living costs element can be made available by the time you arrive in the UK.

 Pre-paid tuition or accommodation fees

 Tuition fees which have already been paid can be deducted from the relevant fixed sum.
-The Confirmation of Acceptance for Studies (CAS) must state the amount of fees which has been paid, or you must present original hard copy (not online) receipts.
+The Confirmation of Acceptance for Studies (CAS) must state the amount of fees which has been paid, or you must present receipts.
 The only exception to this occurs when you have an official financial sponsor (see Official Financial Sponsors, above).
 If payment of tuition fees is not demonstrated using the CAS or receipts, you must show that you can pay your tuition fees whether they have been paid or not.

 Accommodation fees up to a maximum of £1,265 can also be deducted from the relevant fixed sum.
-The accommodation fees should have been paid to UWE Bristol (not to a third party) and, as with tuition fees, this amount will not be deducted unless the CAS explicitly states that accommodation costs have been paid, or you can produce original hard copy receipts.
+The accommodation fees should have been paid to UWE Bristol (not to a third party) and, as with tuition fees, this amount will not be deducted unless the CAS explicitly states that accommodation costs have been paid, or you can produce receipts.